Lattice structure for orientations of graphs: Matchings of Bipartite Graphs

 Suppose $G$ is a connected bipartite plane graph with vertex-set $V$ and $d$ is a function from $V$ to the non-negative integers such that $G$ has at least one $d$-factor.
 Assume that every edge of $G$ belongs to some $d$-factors but not to others.
 Fix an alternating coloring of the vertices of $G$ (black and white).
 I will use duality for plane graphs to apply the results of the preceding section and get a family of partial orderings on the $d$-factors of $G$.

-For the reader's convenience, I restate Theorem 2.
+For the reader's convenience, I restate Theorem \ref{thm2}.

-Theorem 2: Let $\cM$ be the (non-empty) set of $d$-factors of a finite graph $G$ in $S^2$.
-If we say that one $d$-factor $M$ covers another $d$-factor $N$ exactly when $N$ is obtained from $M$ by twisting down at a face other than $f^*$, then the covering relation makes $\cM$ into a distributive lattice.
+{\bf Theorem \ref{thm2}:} {\em Let $\cM$ be the (non-empty) set of $d$-factors of a finite graph $G$ drawn on the sphere.
+If we say that one $d$-factor $M$ covers another $d$-factor $N$ exactly when $N$ is obtained from $M$ by twisting down at a face other than $f^*$, then the covering relation makes $\cM$ into a distributive lattice.}

-Proof: Let $G^\perp$ be the dual of $G$ with vertex ${f^*}{^\perp}$ associated with face $f^*$.
+\begin{proof} Let $G^\perp$ be the dual of $G$ with vertex ${f^*}{^\perp}$ associated with face $f^*$.
 The 2-coloring of the vertices of $G$ gives rise to a 2-coloring of the faces of $G^\perp$.
 Define the {\bf standard orientation} of $G^\perp$ as the one in which all edges are directed so as to encircle white faces of $G^\perp$ in the counterclockwise direction and black faces of $G^\perp$ in the clockwise direction.
 (See Figure 8.)

 Given a $d$-factor $M$, we define an orientation $R_M$ of $G^\perp$ by giving an edge of $G^\perp$ its non-standard orientation if the associated edge of $G$ belongs to $M$ and giving the edge its standard orientation otherwise.
 If $C$ is an elementary cycle of $G^\perp$ that circles a white vertex of $G$ in the counterclockwise sense, then the circulation of $R_M$ around $C$ is $\deg v - d(v)$; if $C$ is an elementary cycle of $G^\perp$ that circles a black vertex of $G$ in the counterclockwise sense, then the circulation of $R_M$ around $C$ is $-(\deg v - d(v))$; and if $C$ is any other cycle of $G^\perp$, the circulation of $R_M$ around $C$ is derivable as a combination of circulations around black and white vertices of $G$.
 Thus every $R_M$ has the same circulation, which we denote by $c$.
 In the other direction, it is easy to check that every $c$-orientation $R$ of $G^\perp$ singles out the $d(v)$ edges at each vertex $v$ of $G$ that have their non-standard orientation and thereby specifies a $d$-factor $M$ of $G$.
 This gives a bijection between $\cR$ and $\cM$.
 Moreover, positive/negative alternating cycles in $M$ correspond to maximal/minimal vertices in $R$, respectively, twisting down a face in $M$ corresponds to pushing down a vertex in $R$, and excluding the cycle bounding $f^*$ corresponds to excluding the vertex ${f^*}{^\perp}$.
-Thus, Theorem 1, applied to $G^\perp$, yields Theorem 2, applied to $G$. $\Cox$
+Thus, Theorem \ref{thm1}, applied to $G^\perp$, yields Theorem \ref{thm2}, applied to $G$. \end{proof}

 Note that under the bijection between $\cM$ and $\cR$, one gets a height-function defined on the faces of $G$.
 Since this height-function must take on its maximum and minimum values somewhere, we see that every $d$-factor of $G$ must have at least one positive alternating cycle and at least one negative alternating cycle.